Castelvill/mern-docker-compose/README.md

 # MERN Docker Compose Demo

-This MERN project is based on repo: https://github.com/sidpalas/mern-docker-compose
+This MERN project is based on: https://github.com/sidpalas/mern-docker-compose

+The main goal of this project is to create an easy web app for uploading, storing and displaying images and their descriptions.

 ---